El Poblenou: History

 During the Industrial Revolution of the 19th century, Poblenou was the epicenter of Catalan and Iberian industry, earning it its sobriquet of the Catalan Manchester.
-Surrounding the extensive cluster of factories stood mostly working class residential areas.
+Surrounding the extensive cluster of factories stood mostly working-class residential areas.
 When the industrial buzz passed, the neighborhood fell into a state of abandon and after a period of decay, the neighborhood underwent a dramatic transformation.
 The Olympic Games in 1992 were the main trigger for this massive transformation of El Poblenou.
 Many of the areas that have been developed — including the Vila Olímpica, the Diagonal Mar area, and the Fòrum area — arguably comprise their own neighborhoods.
 Completing its original, unfinished plan, The Avinguda Diagonal now stretches from Plaça de les Glòries to the sea.
-The massive 22@ plan sets to convert Poblenou into the city's technological and innovation district, as well as to increase leisure and residential spaces.
+The massive 22@ plan is set to convert Poblenou into the city's technological and innovation district, as well as to increase leisure and residential spaces.

 Alongside the newly built, upscale Vila Olímpica and Diagonal Mar areas, many artists and young professionals have converted the former factories and warehouses into lofts, galleries, and shops.
 Art & Design schools and studios have also opened, making the area known for its creative outlook.